AliceAntoniou/r-type/README.md

 Implementation of a multithreaded server and a graphical client for a game called R-Type.\n The Game is a horizontal shoot 'em up.

+You can read the Epitech subject for more information.

 ## Informations

 \author Juliette Dupin <<juliette.dupin@epitech.eu>>\n